 Distance Coach Returns After Two Years At Oklahoma

-Spence and his wife, Kristi, just had their first child, Aidan Michael, born on July 1.
+Spence and his wife, Kristi, recently had their first child, Aidan Michael, born on July 1, 2013.